![]() |

 Property rights and monetisation of the personal data of platform workers

-María Luz Rodríguez Fernández › Aula Magna S. Cristina
+María Luz Rodríguez Fernández › (Venue A) Aula Magna S. Cristina

 10:55 - 11:50 (55min)